Join us for our series of events “Making Work Worth Doing” in 2026.

 -

-- Thursday, 28th May 2026 – led by Dr. Ann-Louise Howard —‘’Designing for Gender Equity: The Case of Women in Engineering‘’.
+- NEW DATE TBC, 2026 – led by Dr. Ann-Louise Howard —‘’Designing for Gender Equity: The Case of Women in Engineering‘’.

 UPCOMING SESSION